Climate change in Pennsylvania: Higher tides along the Delaware River

-The EPA reports that sea level is rising more rapidly along Pennsylvania's shoreline than in most coastal areas because the Delaware Valley is sinking.
+The EPA reports that sea level is rising more rapidly along Pennsylvania's eastern shoreline than in most coastal areas because the Delaware Valley is sinking.
 If the oceans and atmosphere continue to warm, the tidal portion of the Delaware River is likely to rise one to four feet in the next century.
 Parts of Philadelphia International Airport and neighborhoods to the north are within two or three feet above the average high tide on the Delaware River.
 In downtown Philadelphia, Penn's Landing and the Northeast Corridor railroad tracks at 30th Street Station are currently in the 100-year floodplain.
 Along the Delaware and Schuylkill rivers, a higher sea level could increase the extent of flooding caused by either coastal storms or severe rainstorms, unless communities take measures to hold back the rising rivers.

 The tidal freshwater wetlands along the Delaware River are likely to capture enough sediment for their land surfaces to keep pace with rising sea level.
 But both rising sea level and increasing drought enable salt water to mix farther up the Delaware River, which could kill wetland plants.
 In places where that occurs, wetlands might be replaced by either salt-tolerant wetland plants or shallow waters.
 Higher salinity could also create problems for Philadelphia's water supply during droughts, if salty water moves upstream to the city's drinking water intake at Torresdale.